akashsakhiya07/Hotel-Booking-Website/README.md

-# TAJ SKYLINE - Luxury Hotel Website
+# Velaris Royale - Luxury Hotel Website

 A modern and responsive hotel website built with HTML, CSS, and JavaScript.
 This project showcases a luxury hotel's online presence with features like room booking, gallery, blog, and contact information.